-Jackie Speier (pronounced SPEAR) represents California’s 14th Congressional District, which stretches from the southern portion of San Francisco through San Mateo County to Redwood City.
+Jackie Speier (pronounced SPEAR) represents California’s 14th Congressional District, which stretches from the southern portion of San Francisco through San Mateo County to East Palo Alto.
 She is a tireless advocate for women’s rights, the public good, and the security of Americans.
 She was named to Newsweek’s list of 150 “Fearless Women” in the world.

 Fighting for Women’s Rights

-Speier was the first member of Congress to advocate for fundamental reforms to end the epidemic of sexual assault in the military and on college campuses, and she is leading the fight against sexism in the fields of science and technology.
-She is also at the forefront of efforts to end discrimination and close the gender pay gap through ratification of the Equal Rights Amendment and passage of the Paycheck Fairness Act.
+Speier brought the Me Too movement to Congress in the fall of 2017, with the introduction of her Me Too Congress bill.
+It has been used as the basis for the bipartisan Congressional Accountability Act of 1995 Reform Act (CAA Reform Act), which passed the House unanimously in February of 2018.
+If passed by the Senate, the bill would hold Members of Congress financially responsible if they cut a settlement for sexual harassment or assault of their staff, or if they are found to committed the harassment or assault through congressional oversight and investigation.
+She also continues to advocate for fundamental reforms to end the epidemic of sexual assault in the military and on college campuses, and she is leading the fight against sexism in the fields of science and technology.
+She is at the forefront of efforts to end discrimination and close the gender pay gap through ratification of the Equal Rights Amendment and passage of the Paycheck Fairness Act.

 During her 18 years in both houses of the California Legislature, she had more than 300 bills signed into law by both Republican and Democratic governors.
 Some of her highest-profile efforts secured justice for women and children, including a series of bills that led to the collection of more than $2 billion in delinquent court-ordered child support payments.
 She authored a measure that gave the state the nation’s strongest financial privacy law.

-Speier has fought tirelessly for the safety, health, and rights of ordinary Americans, getting tough on big banks and ending taxpayer bailouts; working to keep housing and student loans affordable; acting to prevent children’s deaths caused by unsafe products; protecting private information from cyberattacks and cyberespionage; stopping abusive practices like so-called “gay conversion therapy” and discrimination against transgender soldiers; promoting research of traumatic brain injury, Alzheimer’s, breast cancer, and gun violence; and preventing tragedies like the 2010 San Bruno explosion that took eight lives in her district.
+Speier is fighting for the safety, health, and rights of all Americans.
+That includes getting tough on big banks; ending taxpayer bailouts; and eliminating wasteful and fraudulent government spending at all levels.
+She is also working to keep housing and student loans affordable; protect private information from cyberattacks and cyberespionage; and stop abusive practices like so-called “gay conversion therapy” and discrimination against transgender soldiers.
+She is also an enthusiastic supporter and promoter of research of traumatic brain injury, Alzheimer’s, breast cancer, and gun violence; and is dedicated to preventing children’s deaths caused by unsafe products and tragedies like the 2010 San Bruno explosion that took the lives of eight people in her district.

 Strong on National Defense